TheLastProject/HERITAGE/README.md

 genre.
 It is designed to be easy to use, yet powerful enough to make serious text adventure games in.

-For an example, please look at example.heritage.
+For an example, please look at the example directory.
 Documentation on how to write a text adventure game for HERITAGE is available on [Read The Docs](http://heritage.readthedocs.org/en/latest/)

 LICENSE